dizmitry-lefaux/wordbook/README.md

 * change animated card design

 #### ISSUES:

+* home screen:
+  * screen is scrollable only for "sources" part
+  * input word section:
+    * source value is invisible in the expanded dropdown
+    * word has lang_id 0 after form submit
+    * translation has word_id 0 after form submit
+    * translation has lang_id 0 after form submit
+* sources screen:
-* home screen is scrollable only for "sources" part
+  * screen is scrollable only for "sources" part
+  * sources section:
+    * source duplicates displayed
-* source screen does not remember state: expanded/collapsed
+    * source do not have content
+    * can't remove source
+  * input source section:
+    * language value is invisible in the expanded dropdown